 Dundonald Links Golf Course, Ayrshire © Mark Alexander

-Loch Lomond’s ‘sister’ course Dundonald Links proudly hosted the Aberdeen Asset Management Scottish Open and the AAM Ladies Scottish Open in 2017 - the first time in history that both events have been played on the same course back-to-back.
+Loch Lomond’s ‘sister’ course Dundonald Links proudly hosted the men's and ladies' Scottish Open in 2017 - the first time in history that both events have been played on the same course back-to-back.

 Designed by Kyle Phillips, the course gives a real test to all levels of golfer, with generous fairways, excellent facilities and even a cosy clubhouse to boot with magnificent views across to Arran.
 Dundonald is in great company with the likes of Prestwick and Royal Troon nearby, and is only around 40 minutes away from Glasgow Airport by car.